Thinking about taking on the Korean language as your next language to learn? If so, you may be wondering “Is Korean hard to learn?”

-Another quick hack is to watch as many reality shows as possible to get a grasp of the intonation.
+Another quick hack is to watch as many reality shows and different programs as possible to get a grasp of the intonation.
 Listen to how they speak, repeat, and practice.

 Academic material vs what is used in daily life

 A quick language hack is to start making Korean-speaking friends early on who can assist you in applying your school-learned knowledge in your daily life and help with improving your speaking skills.